-Scott Beyer enters his fifth season as UW-Oshkosh’s head softball coach.
-He owns a 112-49 overall record with the Titans.
+Scott Beyer enters his sixth season as UW-Oshkosh’s head softball coach.
+He owns a 138-63 overall record and two NCAA Division III Championship appearances with the Titans.

-Beyer has coached eight UW-Oshkosh players to 14 total all-region honors and eight players to 16 total all-conference awards, including 2015 WIAC Pitcher of the Year Sara Brunlieb and 2016 WIAC Co-Postion Player of the Year Abby Menting.
+Beyer has coached nine UW-Oshkosh players to 15 total all-region honors and 11 players to 20 total all-conference awards, including 2015 WIAC Pitcher of the Year Sara Brunlieb and 2016 WIAC Co-Postion Player of the Year Abby Menting.
 In 2014, a program record-tying five Titans received all-region accolades.

-In Beyer's first four seasons at the helm, UW-Oshkosh has established new school records in batting average, doubles, triples, home runs, stolen bases, slugging percentage and fielding percentage.
+In Beyer's first five seasons at the helm, UW-Oshkosh has established new school season records in batting average, doubles, triples, home runs, stolen bases, slugging percentage and fielding percentage.
+Beyer's Titans also set a new program record with 10 doubles in a game.

 The 2017 season was highlighted by UW-Oshkosh's first NCAA Division III postseason appearance since 2008 as Beyer coached the Titans to a 33-13 record and the school's first regional championship since 1988.
 UW-Oshkosh, which received an at-large berth to the Division III Championship, won the UW-La Crosse Regional with a 3-0 record after placing third in the WIAC standings with a 9-5 mark.
 The Titans established a new WIAC record with 87 doubles and compiled the program's fifth season with at least 30 wins, including the second in Beyer's tenure.